-For those planning a Hawaiian sojourn, here’s Traveller’s guide to the best of Hawaii shopping.
-Just be sure to squeeze some beach time in too.
+For those planning a Hawaiian sojourn, here’s a Travelers Guide to the best of Hawaii shopping.
+Don’t forget to squeeze some beach time in too!

 OUTLET AND DISCOUNT STORES

-Waikele Premium Outlets (premiumoutlets.com), a mega centre, offers good value retail stores and factory outlets including Banana Republic, Tommy Hilfiger, True Religion Brand Jeans, Polo Ralph Lauren, Saks Fifth Avenue and more.
-A shuttle operates from Waikiki and takes about 40 minutes.
+Waikele Premium Outlets (premiumoutlets.com), a ‘mega centre’, offers good value retail stores and factory outlets including Banana Republic, Tommy Hilfiger, True Religion Brand Jeans, Polo Ralph Lauren, Saks Fifth Avenue and much more.
+Just for your convenience, there’s a shuttle which operates from Waikiki and takes about 40 minutes.

 Ross Dress for Less (rossstores.com) is a no-frills discount retailer with numerous stores across Hawaii, including one in Waikiki, and a second outlet soon to open at Ala Moana (more on that later) shopping centre.
 You need to scour the racks (organised by size) for hidden treasures, but bargains reward those willing to put in the effort.